d3fc/d3fc/packages/d3fc-chart/README.md

 # d3fc-chart

-A simple cartesian chart component built using various d3fc packages / components.
+A simple Cartesian chart component that renders to canvas or SVG.

 <img src="screenshots/cartesian.png"/>